XBraid/xbraid/examples/README.md

 Type

-      drive-0* -help
+      ex-0* -help

-for instructions on how to run any driver.
+for instructions on how to run any example.

 To run the examples, type

-      mpirun -np 4 drive-*  [args]
+      mpirun -np 4 ex-*  [args]

-1. drive-01 is the simplest example.
+1. ex-01 is the simplest example.
 It implements a scalar ODE and can be compiled and run with no outside dependencies.
+See Section (@ref exampleone) for more discussion of this example.

-2. drive-02 implements the 2D heat equation on a regular grid.
+2. ex-02 implements the 2D heat equation on a regular grid.
 You must have [hypre](https://computation-rnd.llnl.gov/linear_solvers/software.php) installed and these variables in examples/Makefile set correctly